yiisoft/yii2/docs/guide/concept-events.md

 Events allow you to inject custom code into existing code at certain execution points.
 You can attach custom code to an event so that when the event is triggered, the code gets executed automatically.
-For example, a mailer object may trigger a `messageSent` event when it successfully sends out a message.
-If you want to keep track of the messages that are successfully sent, you may attach the tracking code to the `messageSent` event.
+For example, a mailer object may trigger a `messageSent` event when it successfully sends a message.
+If you want to keep track of the messages that are successfully sent, you could then simply attach the tracking code to the `messageSent` event.

 Yii introduces a base class called [[yii\base\Component]] to support events.
-If a class needs to trigger events, it should extend from [[yii\base\Component]] or its child class.
+If a class needs to trigger events, it should extend from [[yii\base\Component]] or a child class.

 Triggering Events <a name="triggering-events"></a>
 -----------------

 Events are triggered by calling the [[yii\base\Component::trigger()]] method.
-The method requires an *event name* and optionally an event object which describes the parameters to be passed to the event handlers.
-For example,
+The method requires an *event name*, and optionally an event object that describes the parameters to be passed to the event handlers.
+For example:

 ```php
 namespace app\components;